 For example, let’s look at Joe’s situation.
 Joe invested $10,000 in ABC Corp. stock many years ago.
-Joe always received the dividends from ABC, rather than reinvesting them.
+Joe always received dividends from ABC rather than reinvesting them.
 When the shares are worth $19,000, Joe gives those shares to his nephew Sam.
 In this scenario, Sam retains Joe’s $10,000 basis in the shares.
 If he sells the shares for $22,000, Sam will owe tax on the $12,000 gain instead of owing tax on the $3,000 gain since the gift.

-the shares for many years.
-In another situation, where Sam’s sale takes place one year or less since Joe’s purchase, her $12,000 gain would be taxed at higher ordinary income rates.
+The donor’s holding period also carries over for gifts of appreciated assets.
+Here, Sam will have a favorably taxed long-term gain because Joe held the shares for many years.
+In another situation, where Sam’s sale takes place one year or less after Joe’s purchase, her $12,000 gain would be taxed at higher ordinary income rates.
 This is considered a short-term gain.

 For example, Robert Smith dies and leaves $200,000 worth of XYZ Corp. shares to his niece Maggie.
 Even if Robert’s basis in the shares was only $90,000, Maggie’s basis in the shares is $200,000, which was the value when Robert died.
 Maggie will have no taxable gain on a subsequent sale for $200,000, a $10,000 gain on a sale for $210,000, and a $5,000 capital loss on a sale for $195,000.

 Depreciated assets are stepped down.
 For instance, if Robert had bought the shares for $200,000, but they were worth $90,000 when he died, Maggie’s basis would be $90,000.
-After an inheritance, sales generally are taxed as a long-term gain or loss, regardless of the holding period.
+After an inheritance, sales are generally taxed as a long-term gain or loss, regardless of the holding period.